ucsd-cse12-w21/ucsd-cse12-w21.github.io/index.md

 2. Enter zyBook code: UCSDCSE12Winter2021
 3. Subscribe

-If you cannot afford the book or have questions about using your financial aid, please see this page: https://zybooks.zendesk.com/hc/en-us/articles/360007439574-Can-I-pay-using-my-financial-aid-
+If you cannot afford the book or have questions about using your financial aid, please see this page: <a  target="_blank" href="https://zybooks.zendesk.com/hc/en-us/articles/360007439574-Can-I-pay-using-my-financial-aid-">https://zybooks.zendesk.com/hc/en-us/articles/360007439574-Can-I-pay-using-my-financial-aid-</a>

 We may use other on-line resources during the quarter that may be required reading or activities.
 These will all be free and linked from the schedule.